2 Functional Programming with OCaml

 OCaml REPL

-type color = Red | Green;; type traffic = Red | Yellow | Green;; Red;; ;; # type color = Red | Green # type traffic = Red | Yellow | Green # - : traffic = Red # - Constructor Arity: A constructor may carry no data or one tuple of data.
+type color = Red | Green;; type traffic = Red | Yellow | Green;; Red;; ;; [Output] type color = Red | Green type traffic = Red | Yellow | Green - : traffic = Red - Constructor Arity: A constructor may carry no data or one tuple of data.
 The types of the carried values must match the declaration.

 OCaml REPL

-type shape = | Circle of float (* radius *) | Rectangle of float * float;; (* width*length *) (* Rectangle and Circle are constructors, so a shape is either Rectangle(w,l) for any floats w and l, or Circle r for any float r *) let c = Circle 3.0;; (* ✅ correct *) let r = Rectangle (3.0, 4.0);; (* ✅ correct *) (* let bad = Circle "hi";; ❌ type error: expected float *) (* We can also creates of list of shapes *) let lst = [Rectangle (3.0, 4.0) ; Circle 3.0];; let area s = match s with Rectangle (w, l) -> w *. l | Circle r -> r *. r *.
-3.14;; area (Rectangle (3.0, 4.0));; (* 12.0 *) area (Circle 3.0);; (* 28.26 *) ;; # type shape = Circle of float | Rectangle of float * float # val c : shape = Circle 3. # val r : shape = Rectangle (3., 4.) # val lst : shape list = [Rectangle (3., 4.); Circle 3.] # val area : shape -> float = <fun> # - : float = 12. # - : float = 28.26 # Pattern Matching: In pattern matching, the set of patterns must account for every constructor of the variant type.
-If a new constructor is introduced subsequently, the compiler issues a warning to indicate that the match is no longer exhaustive.
+type shape = | Circle of float (* radius *) | Rectangle of float * float;; (* width*length *) (* Rectangle and Circle are constructors, so a shape is either Rectangle(w,l) for any floats w and l, or Circle r for any float r *) let c = Circle 3.0;; (* correct *) let r = Rectangle (3.0, 4.0);; (* correct *) (* let bad = Circle "hi";; type error: expected float *) (* We can also creates a list of shapes *) let lst = [Rectangle (3.0, 4.0) ; Circle 3.0];; let area s = match s with Rectangle (w, l) -> w *. l | Circle r -> r *. r *.
+3.14;; area (Rectangle (3.0, 4.0));; (* 12.0 *) area (Circle 3.0);; (* 28.26 *) ;; [Output] type shape = Circle of float | Rectangle of float * float val c : shape = Circle 3. val r : shape = Rectangle (3., 4.) val lst : shape list = [Rectangle (3., 4.); Circle 3.] val area : shape -> float = <fun> - : float = 12. - : float = 28.26 When pattern matching on user-defined data types, the set of patterns must cover every constructor of the variant type.
+If a new constructor is added later, the compiler will issue a warning indicating that the pattern match is no longer exhaustive.

-1.25.1 Option Type
+2.25.1 Option Type

 OCaml REPL